malashevskyi/lab/CODE_GUIDELINES.md

 - Each new entity in the server must **implement its shared interface** from the `types` package.
 - All comments in the code must be in English
 - **DO NOT** use `.then()` or `.catch()` for handling promises.
 Always prefer the `async/await` syntax for cleaner, more readable, and synchronous-style asynchronous code.
+- **NEVER suggest or run build commands** - the user has watch mode enabled and will handle builds themselves.

 ### Project Scripts